-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires lessees to recognize leases on the balance sheet and disclose key information about leasing arrangements.
+Recently Issued Accounting Pronouncements In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires lessees to recognize leases on the balance sheet and disclose key information about leasing arrangements.
 The new standard establishes a right-of-use (ROU) model that requires a lessee to recognize a ROU asset and lease liability on the statement of financial position for most leases with a term longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of the expense recognition in the consolidated statement of activities.
-The effective date for this standard has been delayed to annual reporting periods beginning after December 15, 2021.
+In May 2020, the FASB issued ASU 2020-05, which delayed the effective date of the standard to annual reporting periods beginning after December 15, 2021.
 Management is currently evaluating the impact of this standard on its financial statements.